socialdatalab-cosmos/cosmos-lessons/_episodes/03-data_collection.md

 **Sample:**
-COSMOS can generate a sample dataset.
+COSMOS can stream tweets without any filter or specification.
 1. Click `Start Twitter Collection`.
 2. Choose the collecting type as `Sample`.
-3. Unlike `Filter` option, you need to have a data collection to sample.
-4. Specify the `Collection name`, `Collection description` and `Maximum number of tweets` click the `Submit` button.
+3. Specify the `Collection name`, `Collection description` and `Maximum number of tweets` click the `Submit` button.
 ![Sample data](../fig/sample_data.png){:height="300px" width="500px"}
-5. Once you click, the sample dataset will appears on the showpanel.
+4. Once you click, the sample dataset will appears on the showpanel.

 > ## 3) More on Collections
 >